Last Updated: April 15, 2023

 • Service providers, as explained in Sections 4, 5, 6, and 8, above, and with Affiliates.

-To notify us of your desire to restrict the use of your personal information by third parties, click the link below and provide the information required in the webform:
+To notify us of your desire for us not share your personal information, click the link below and adjust your cookie preferences::

 If you believe you have questions about your request through this webform or want to make a request that you believe the webform does not address, please contact us and submit your request by emailing us at firstname.lastname@example.org or calling toll free at 1-855-669-2266.